Does the world seem nuts to you?

 Chapter 3: Blue chemical toilet blues

 I got to thinking more and more about portaloos, and portable humanure.
-I started to see really cool, eco friendly, concious events near me hiring portaloos, after the global shake up, and I wondered, can I do anything to prevent this?
+I started to see really cool, eco friendly, conscious events near me hiring portaloos,which I thought was really not cool, and I wondered, can I do anything to prevent this?
+The Jenkins Loveable Loos work at home, could this small scale method work for events as well?
+So I found some collaborators and started showing up with event toilets, same as for use at home, and tried the concept.
+And it worked just fine.

 Can I show up with event toilets I myself can lift, transport and maintain instead of portaloos?